artifct-architect/dlos/README.md

 DLOS defines a self-verifying digital artifact container that preserves identity, integrity, and lineage independent of platforms or registries.

+## Design Principles

+1. Artifacts should be self-verifiable.
+2. Identity should not depend on platforms.
+3. Lineage should remain portable across systems.
+4. Objects should retain meaning across time.

 DLOS objects are self-verifying digital artifacts that carry their own identity, integrity proof, and lineage reference independent of any platform or blockchain.

 # DLOS — Digital Lineage Object Standard